hiiamboris/red-wiki/[NOTES]-How-Red-Works---A-brief-explanation.md

 Red (and Rebol) are based on research in denotational semantics that Carl Sassenrath did.
 I'll try to briefly explain the main points.

 Everything starts with a UTF-8 encoded string.
 Each valid token in this string is converted to an internal data representation - a boxed structure, called a value slot or sometimes a cell.
 Each value is represented as a boxed structure 4 machine pointers in size.
-On 32-bit systems that's 128 bits, on 64-bits 256.

 Value slot is composed of a header and a payload.
 Header contains various flags and datatype ID, payload specifies exact content of the value.
 If content doesn't fit in one value slot, then payload contains a pointer to an external buffer (an array of value slots, bytes, or other units + offset and start/end addresses IIRC) with extra data.